 6. Automated decisioning can control buildings and save infrastructure costs

-The government estate (including local government) is huge, with large numbers of buildings around the country.
-Intelligent decisioning systems can automate building management and energy consumption.
+The government estate is huge, with large numbers of buildings around the country, especially when local government is included.
+Intelligent Decisioning systems can be used to automate building management and energy consumption.
 Smart lighting and heating solutions, controlled by algorithms, can respond to demand and reduce costs for energy.
-For local government, this can also control street lighting, resulting in even greater savings.
-If the UK economy is going to achieve the target of bringing all greenhouse gas emissions to net zero by 2050, intelligent decisioning will play a major role in helping achieve this target.
+For local government, this can also be used to control street lighting, resulting in even greater savings.
+If the UK economy is going to achieve the target of bringing all greenhouse gas emissions to net zero by 2050 the application of Intelligent Decisioning will play a major role in helping achieve this target.